Scharans

-Scharans (Romansh: Scharons) is a municipality in the Viamala Region in the Swiss canton of Graubünden.
+Scharans (Romansh: Scharons) is a municipality in the Viamala Region in the Swiss canton of the Grisons.

 History

 Scharans is first mentioned in 1200 as agrum Schraunis.

 Geography

 Scharans has an area, As of 2006, of 14.3 km2.
 Of this area, 26.1% is used for agricultural purposes, while 62% is forested.
 Of the rest of the land, 2.9% is settled (buildings or roads) and the remainder (9%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Domleschg sub-district, of the Hinterrhein district, after 2017 it was part of the Viamala Region.
 It consists of the haufendorf (an irregular, unplanned and quite closely packed village, built around a central square) of Scharans and the hamlets of St. Agata, Stufels, Parnegl and Prin.
 It is located on a low terrace on the right hand side of the Albula and Hinterrhein rivers.